-NFL's Kaepernick to be face of Nike 'Just Do It' campaign
+NFL's Kaepernick to be a face in Nike's 'Just Do It' campaign

-NEW YORK (Reuters) - Nike Inc chose Colin Kaepernick, the first NFL player to kneel during the national anthem as a protest against racism, as a face of advertisements commemorating its “Just Do It” slogan’s 30th anniversary, a move that could draw U.S. President Donald Trump’s ire.
+NEW YORK (Reuters) - Nike Inc has chosen Colin Kaepernick, the first NFL player to kneel during the national anthem as a protest against racism, as one of the faces for advertisements commemorating the 30th anniversary of its “Just Do It” slogan, a move that could draw U.S. President Donald Trump’s ire.

+“Colin has been a Nike athlete since 2011,” Nike spokeswoman Sandra Carreon-John said on Monday.
+“Colin is one of a number of athletes being featured as part of our 30th anniversary of Just Do It.”

+She said Nike unveiled the campaign last week by releasing a film featuring Serena Williams entitled “Voice of Belief.”

-The former NFL quarterback on Monday posted a black-and-white close-up of himself on Instagram and Twitter featuring the Nike logo and “Just do it” slogan as well as a quote, “Believe in something.
+The former NFL quarterback posted a black-and-white close-up of himself on Instagram and Twitter on Monday featuring the Nike logo and “Just do it” slogan along with the quote, “Believe in something.
 Even if it means sacrificing everything.”

-ESPN reported Nike’s decision to use Kaepernick as part of the ad campaign.

-“We believe Colin is one of the most inspirational athletes of this generation, who has leveraged the power of sport to help move the world forward,” said Gino Fisanotti, a Nike vice president of brand for North America, according to ESPN.
+“We believe Colin is one of the most inspirational athletes of this generation, who has leveraged the power of sport to help move the world forward,” said Gino Fisanotti, a Nike vice president of brand for North America, according to a story by ESPN story, which first reported Nike’s decision to use Kaepernick as part of the ad campaign.

-“Colin has been a Nike athlete since 2011,” said Nike spokeswoman Sandra Carreon-John.
-She did not respond to questions about the latest ad campaign.

-Representatives for Kaepernick and the NFL did not respond to phone calls and emails seeking comment on Monday.
+Representatives for Kaepernick and the NFL did not respond to requests for comment on Monday.

 Kaepernick was a quarterback with the San Francisco 49ers for six years.
 He stirred a national controversy by taking a knee while the anthem was played before games during the National Football League’s 2016 season to draw attention to police killings of black men and other issues.